 College for the Over Sixty

-The registration process for the College for the Over Sixty program has changed.
-All registration will be done on-line.
+The registration process for the College for the Over Sixty program is done entirely via email.
+Registration for Summer 2024 is now closed.

 Instructions to Look Up Classes*